ChessPublica/ChessPublica.github.io/_posts/2026-02-02-reference.md

 ## 1. `<fen>` — Static Board from FEN String

-Renders a non-interactive chessboard from a FEN position string.
+Renders a non-interactive chessboard diagram from a FEN string.

 ### Basic Usage